rlucente-se-jboss/enmasse-workshop/README.md

 You gain insight into deploying and operating an EnMasse cluster, and connect it to a Spark cluster for analyzing the sensors data.

 ## Prerequisites
-There are not many prerequisites for running this workshop.
-The only one is to have [Maven](https://maven.apache.org/) already installed on the machine.
+There is only one prerequisite for running this workshop.
+You must have [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.

 ## Setting up